-Below is an interactive map where you can find specific organizations to support in your area.
-The map currently covers the United States, Canada, and the UK but we will continue to add more opportunities from around the globe.
+Below is an interactive map where you can find specific organizations to support, along with stats on vaccination, in your area.
+Blue pins show service project opportunities and red pins show information regarding the vaccine.
+The map currently covers project opportunities in the United States, Canada, and the UK but we will continue to add more opportunities from around the globe.
 If you would like to recommend additional opportunities or organizations in your country, or that are focused on the immunocompromised, the elderly, and communities of color, please email us.
 Note: The map is a collection of many resources and should not be considered an endorsement from BBYO.
 Parental permission may be required for many of the volunteering opportunities.

 We're raising money for the people and communities hit hardest by COVID-19.
-Our task force will be raising money for AZA and BBG's International Service Fund – which will support Direct Relief, the NAACP, and scholarships for families financially impacted by COVID.
+Our task force will be raising money for AZA and BBG's International Service Fund – which will support Direct Relief, the NAACP, the Red Cross, and scholarships for families financially impacted by COVID.

 Our goal is to raise $2,000.
 Let's have some 'fun' while fundraising.